 The rewind control works in tape and CD modes.

-• In CD mode, pressing the REW control rewinds the CD within the current track.
+- In tape mode, radio play will continue until rewind is stopped (with the TAPE control) or the beginning of the tape is reached. - In CD mode, pressing the REW control rewinds the CD within the current track.